 Who are the contributors?

-Emerging and established writers and photographers.
+Emerging and established writers.
 See Contributors page.

 When do you read submissions?